Skip to main contentSkip to main content

 7. Thank you; have a nice day!
 (Bezos, 2002).

-This integrated approach to data management provided the key to AWS's early success.
-It turned out that creating standardized APIs to interact with AWS services and resources is the key capability to unlock automation for AWS customers.
-Because teams always had to plan for external customers to use their services, customers rapidly benefit from the unique capabilities AWS develops.
-Any customers who interact with AWS services are ultimately interacting with service APIs, in many cases - the very same APIs that AWS employees use.
+This integrated approach to data management provided the key to 's early success.
+It turned out that creating standardized APIs to interact with services and resources is the key capability to unlock automation for customers.
+Because teams always had to plan for external customers to use their services, customers rapidly benefit from the unique capabilities develops.
+Any customers who interact with services are ultimately interacting with service APIs, in many cases - the very same APIs that employees use.

 The Two Pizza Team